-The Feeder Fund may enter into the following transactions:
+The Fund may enter into the following transactions:

-- (i) Securities repurchase agreements and securities lending transactions as borrower or lender, as set out in the section "Securities repurchase agreements, securities lending transactions" (hereinafter "Securities Financing Transactions"); and - (ii) total return swaps/CFDs, as set out in the section "Total return swaps (TRS) and financial instruments with similar characteristics".
+- (i) Securities repurchase agreements and securities lending transactions as borrower or lender, as set out in the sections "Securities lending" and "Securities repurchase agreements" (hereinafter "Securities Financing Transactions"); and - (ii) total return swaps/CFDs, as set out in the section "Total return swaps (TRS) and financial instruments with similar characteristics".

-The Feeder Fund may enter into TRS/CFDs for investment purposes and for efficient portfolio management.
+The Fund may enter into TRS/CFDs for investment purposes and for efficient portfolio management.
 It may only conduct Securities Financing Transactions for efficient portfolio management.

-In this context, efficient portfolio management purposes include: the reduction of risk, the reduction of costs and the generation of additional capital or income for the Feeder Fund with a level of risk that is consistent with the risk profile of the Feeder Fund.
+In this context, efficient portfolio management purposes include: the reduction of risk, the reduction of costs and the generation of additional capital or income for the Fund with a level of risk that is consistent with the risk profile of the Fund.

-If the Feeder Fund invests in TRS and/or CFDs and/or Securities Financing Transactions, the relevant asset or index may be comprised of Equity or Debt Securities, Money Market Instruments or other eligible investments which are consistent with the Feeder Fund's specific Asset Class Principles, individual Investment Objective and Investment Restrictions.
+If the Fund invests in TRS and/or CFDs and/or Securities Financing Transactions, the relevant asset or index may be comprised of Equity or Debt Securities, Money Market Instruments or other eligible investments which are consistent with the Fund's specific Asset Class Principles, individual Investment Objective and Investment Restrictions.